appvia/statuspage-cli/README.md

 Statuspage resources exist within the scope of a `page`, therefore `--page-id` or `-p` is a required global flag with all commands.

-The Statuspage CLI only supports key-based authentication, therefore `--key-id` or `-k` is a required global flag with all commands.
+The Statuspage CLI only supports key-based authentication, therefore `API_KEY` environment variable (default) or `--key-id` or `-k` is a required global flag with all commands.

 ### Installing